experimentAccount2/slpkg/README.rst

 If you want to see if any packages are installed on your system enter the command '$ slpkg -f <packages>'.
 The surprise in the end is the reporting of packages sum and size found.

-The next four commands '$ slpkg -i, -u, -o, -r <packages>' The next four commands install, upgrade, reinstall, or remove packages from your system events.
+The next four commands '$ slpkg -i, -u, -o, -r <packages>' install, upgrade, reinstall, or remove packages from your system events.
-Notable mention must give the command '$ slpkg -r <packages>' which can remove a package with all dependencies together after editing configuration file '/etc/slpkg/slpkg.conf' (default is disable).
+Notable mention must give the command '$ slpkg -r <packages>' which can remove a packages with all dependencies together after editing configuration file '/etc/slpkg/slpkg.conf' (default is disable).

 The last command is useful to print the entire contents of a package installed on the system with the